-This procedure is not recommended for heating mantles (see Section 2.3) and has no effect on the cooling outlet.
+This procedure is not recommended for heating mantles (see Section 2.3).
+Only the setpoint controller (the meter on the far left) should be autotuned, never tune the Limit Controller.

 - 1. Set the equipment up in the exact configuration it will be used.
-For example, to tune to a vacuum oven, place the thermocouple in the room temperature oven and plug the oven into the controller.
-If the oven (or heater) has its own thermostat or power control, turn both as high as they'll go. - 2.
-Set the controller to the appropriate power level (see Section 3.6).
-Turn the controller and heater on, then enter the desired set point temperature.
+For example, to tune a vacuum oven, place the thermocouple in the room temperature oven then plug the oven into the controller.
+If the oven has its own thermostat or power control, turn both as high as they'll go. - 2.
+Set the controller to the appropriate power level (see Section 3.7).
+Turn the controller and heater on, and enter the desired set point temperature.
 If the set point isn't at least 30° C above ambient, skip this procedure and go to the next procedure, "Autotuning the Controller for Very Fine Control" - 3.
-Press and hold in both the ▲ and ▼ buttons (for 3 seconds) on the front of the temperature meter until the word "tunE" appears in the display then release both buttons. - 4.
-Press the ▲ button (5 times) until "CyC.t" appears in the display (if you go past this setting, press the ▼ button until you get back to it). - 5.
+Enter a temperature into the limit controller about 25° C higher than the set point entered into the setpoint controller. - 4.
+Press and hold in both the ▲ and ▼ buttons (for 3 seconds) on the front of the setpoint controller until the word "tunE" appears in the display then release both buttons. - 5.
+Press the ▲ button (5 times) until "CyC.t" appears in the display (if you go past this setting, press the ▼ button until you get back to it). - 6.
 First, hold in the '' button, while holding in the '' button press the ▼ button.
-Continue to hold both buttons in until the display reads "A --", or "A ##" where "##" is some number. - 6.
-Release the '' button and press the ▼ button until "tunE" once again appears in the display. - 7.
-Press and hold the '' button and "tunE" will change to "off" to indicate that autotune is currently off. - 8.
-While holding in the '' button, press the ▲ button to change the display to "on", then release both buttons. - 9.
+Continue to hold both buttons in until the display reads "A --", or "A ##" where "##" is some number. - 7.
+Release the '' button and press the ▼ button until "tunE" once again appears in the display. - 8.
+Press and hold the '' button and "tunE" will change to "off" indicating that autotune is off. - 9.
+While holding in the '' button, press the ▲ button to change the display to "on", then release both buttons. - 10.
 Press and hold both the ▲ and ▼ buttons (for 3 seconds) until the temperature appears in the display.
 The controller is now in its autotune mode.
 While in autotune the display alternates between "tunE" (for autotune) and the process temperature.
 When the autotune sequence is done (this may take in excess of an hour) the controller stops displaying "tunE" and only displays the process temperature.
-[To abort autotune manually, repeat steps 3, 8 and 9 except in step 8 press the ▼ button until "off" is displayed].
+[To abort autotune manually, repeat steps 4, 9 and 10 except in step 9, press the ▼ button until "off" is displayed].